MatthiasWanner/request-fiat-to-erc20/README.md

 ## Documentation

-You can use it in your front app simply implementing button with requestPayment() onClick:
+You can use it in your front app simply implementing button with requestPayment() onClick.
+Here is an example of use in a React component (+ Tailwind CSS)

 ```js
 import { requestPayment } from 'request-fiat-to-erc20-payment';